lmu-osc/Introduction-Simulations-in-R/tutorial_pages/check-power.md

 Use your simulation skills to work out the power through simulation.
 Write a function which:

-1. Draws from two random normal distributions with different means and a given sample size
+1. Draws from two random normal distributions with different means and the same sample size

 2. Compares the means with a t-test and extracts the p.value